-- People help a lot in school and we have fun lessons. - The interactive resources help us with our work. - The PE lessons and the fund raisers. - I like the friendly children, the good teachers and the enormous field. - I like the school dinners. - No one bullies me and everyone is nice. - The teachers are friendly.
-People are kind and helpful and they look after you when you are hurt. - I like the games at dinner break by the dinner ladies. - My targets help me know what to learn about next. - In our class you are allowed to have a laugh.
+- We're all expected to be the best we can be. - The space and greenery is amazing. - We have lots of physical equipment. - I don't feel pressured to get everything right. - Our online learing is great. - No bullies. - The teachers are friendly.
+People are kind and helpful and they look after you when you are hurt. - I like the games at dinner break by the dinner staff. - My targets help me know what to learn about next. - We have fun and downtime when we reach our class targets.

-Many children have the opportunity to be club leaders, Bronze Ambassadors, Councillors, Change 4 Life leaders, Green Team, Librarians, Digital Leaders, STEM Ambassadors and other group leaders.
+Many children have the opportunity to be club leaders, Bronze Ambassadors, Councillors, Change 4 Life leaders, Green Team, Librarians, Well-being Wonders, Digital Leaders, STEM Ambassadors and other group leaders.